-However, if you listen to the experts – in this case leading industry analyst firm Gartner and their 14,000-plus clients – such claims are clearly misguided.
+However, if you listen to the experts – in this case leading industry analysts Gartner – such observations are clearly misguided, at best.

-At the firm’s annual Gartner Security & Risk Management Summit nearly every session reinforced that firewalls, and more effective management of these inherently complex devices, are just as critical, if not more so, than ever.
+reinforced that firewalls, and more effective management thereof, are just as critical, if not more so, than ever.

-From the summit’s opening keynote, stressing the need for CSOs to tie their efforts directly to business initiatives (and bridge IT silos with offerings like FireMon’s recently launched Policy Optimizer) – to breakouts dedicated specifically to corralling firewall policy and rule bases, the importance of stout firewall defenses was emphasized… repeatedly.
+From the summit’s opening keynote – which stressed the need for CSOs and other security officials to tie their efforts directly to overriding business initiatives (a core benefit of FireMon’s recently launched Policy Optimizer module) – to breakouts dedicated specifically to network security, the importance of retaining and improving stout firewall defenses was driven home quite emphatically.

-Sure, there was the point-counterpoint “Farewell to Firewalls” presentation in which Gartner’s forward-looking thought leader Dr. Joseph Feiman focused on the need for new applications-centric mechanisms, specifically embedded runtime application self-protection [RASP] capabilities.
+Sure, there was the annual “Farewell to Firewalls” presentation in which Gartner’s forward-looking thought leader Dr. Joseph Feiman espoused the need for new applications-centric mechanisms (specifically embedded runtime application self-protection [RASP] capabilities).

-But, as artfully advanced by Gartner network security guru Greg Young during the debate, and ultimately conceded by Feiman himself, the continued development and adoption of such emerging technologies will require continued reliance on firewalls.
+But, as artfully advanced by Gartner network security guru Greg Young during the session and ultimately conceded by Feiman himself, even the continued development and adoption of such emerging technologies will require a continued and significant reliance on firewalls.

-For further evidence, one needed to look no further than network security analyst Adam Hils’ overview of inquiry calls made by Gartner clients during the first half of 2014.
+And if all those points weren’t enough to cement the tremendous need for continued maturation of firewalls and other security device infrastructure, one needed to look no further than network security analyst Adam Hils’ overview of inquiries filed by Gartner’s own clients over the first half of 2014.

-So, there’s hard evidence that any predictions that firewalls are either yesterday’s news or increasingly less strategic are… highly overstated; the Gartner numbers simply don’t lie.
+So, there’s a good deal of evidence that any predictions that firewall solutions are either yesterday’s news or increasingly less strategic are… highly overstated; the Gartner numbers simply don’t lie.